 This may be the most frustrating part of night sky photography – the rotation of the Earth.
 Without considering this, every photo of the night sky you take will have issues.

 Since the Earth is moving your exposure has to be limited to a certain amount of time based on your focal length.
-This is called the 500 Rule by astrophotographers.
+This is called the 500 Rule.

-Hopefully, you can see now why a wide-angle lens is better for night sky photography than longer lenses.
+You can see now why a wide angle lens is better for night sky photography than longer lenses.

-In summary of this night sky photography tutorial camera setup, you’ll need a collection of settings similar to below in order to capture enough light for a good night sky shot.
+In summary, you’ll need a collection of settings similar to below, in order to capture enough light for a good night sky shot.

 On the side of most DSLR lenses, there’ll be a switch to turn on MF if you can’t do it in-camera.
 From there you’ll need to use your live view screen and twist the focus ring on the end of the lens to infinity.

 If you have a focus peaking mode on your camera then turn it on.
 As you twist the focus ring you should get a little red or blue (camera specific) outline to whatever is in focus at that point.
 Look to focus on the brightest object in the sky to start – something like a full moon would be ideal.
 Once that object looks like it has a clean, sharp outline on the back of your camera you’re ready to start shooting.

 To double-check that you’ve got the focus right then just zoom in on your live view screen to look for that clear edge.
 It’s easier to do this when you’re shooting something relatively larger like the moon rather than a star, but do the best you can.